The Only Keto Bread Recipe You'll Ever Need 🤯

 Because of the cheese content, I wouldn't recommend storing your keto bread on the counter or at room temperature for more than 48 hours.

-We like to make a loaf of this low carb bread, let it cool completely and then slice it and package it into little packets of one and two slice servings.
-We wrap these in saran wrap and then pop them in a plastic container and store in the freezer.
+We like to make a loaf of this low carb bread, let it cool completely, and then slice it and package it into little packets of one and two-slice servings.
+We wrap these in saran wrap and then pop them in a plastic container and store them in the freezer.

 This way, when Jeremy needs a keto sandwich, I just pull out a two-slice package the night before and throw something together for him as he heads out the door in the morning.

 For me, I love toast, so I'll snag a one slice serving of keto bread right out of the freezer and pop it in the toaster.
 Sometimes I'll top this with one of my homemade nut-butters or just smother some fresh butter on top and enjoy it that way.

 Ingredients for Keto Bread

 There are a few specific ingredients you'll need to bake up this lovely golden loaf of low carb bread.
 I have organized them for you here so you can make sure you have what you need.
 Keep scrolling for the full recipe complete with nutrition facts.